stm32duino/wiki_contrib/Getting-Started.md

 Now you can find the STM32 boards package in the "**Board**" menu.

-Select the desired boards series: _Nucleo-64 / Nucleo-144 / Discovery_
+Select the desired boards series: _Nucleo-64 / Nucleo-144 / Discovery / ..._

 [[img/SelectBoard.png|alt="Select boards"]]